Free Government Cell Phones

 • Earn Money

-On the other hand, the state is in dire financial condition despite its size.
+On one hand, Illinois is an economic powerhouse, On the other hand, the state is in dire financial condition despite its size.
 For too many years, the Land of Lincoln has spent far beyond its means which has caused even greater problems for its residents as the national economy has slowed.

 The state has attempted to solve its budget deficit by raising corporate taxes, which has caused companies to leave the state, making the unemployment situation even worse.